Carpenter Bees Pest Control Tips

 If you own a home that is made out of wood, which covers about 99.9% of us, then you’ve probably seen big bees flying around your property.
 This is the season for Carpenter Bees.

 Carpenter bees resemble large bumble bees but have very different nesting behavior.
-They like the wood on your property.
+They like the wood on your property, but should you be worried about carpenter bees?

 - They bore long tunnels, at a sharp angle from entrance hole, into wood and divide these tunnels into cells where individual larvae will develop.